Higher Tate traces of Chow motives: Abstract

 \section{Abstract}

-We establish the complete classification of Chow motives of projective homogeneous varieties for $p$-inner semisimple algebraic groups, with coefficients in a finite local ring of residue characteristic $p$.
+We establish the complete classification of Chow motives of projective homogeneous varieties for $p$-inner semi-simple algebraic groups, with coefficients in $\mz/p\mz$.
 Our results involve a new motivic invariant, the Tate trace of a motive, defined as a pure Tate summand of maximal rank.
 They apply more generally to objects of the Tate subcategory generated by upper motives of irreducible, geometrically split varieties satisfying the nilpotence principle.
-Using Chernousov-Gille-Merkurjev decompositions and their interpretation through Bialynicki-Birula-Hesselink-Iversen filtrations due to Brosnan, we then generalize the characterization of the motivic equivalence of $p$-inner semisimple groups through the higher Tits $p$-indexes.
+Using Chernousov-Gille-Merkurjev decompositions and their interpretation through Bialynicki-Birula-Hesselink-Iversen filtrations due to Brosnan, we then generalize the characterization of the motivic equivalence of inner semi-simple groups through the higher Tits $p$-indexes.
 We also define the motivic splitting pattern and the motivic splitting towers of a summand of the motive of a projective homogeneous variety, which correspond for quadrics to the classical splitting pattern and Knebusch tower of the underlying quadratic form.